 Acclaimed Explorer | Writer | Photographer

-Bruce is the bestselling author of two travel books, and he is a regular columnist for The Globe and Mail.
-A multi-National Magazine Award winner, Bruce has also had his writing appear in The New York Times, EnRoute, Huffington Post, Explore, and Canadian Geographic.
-Bruce is also the winner of a prestigious Western Magazine Award, and his photography was selected by National Geographic as among “the most compelling adventure images of the decade.”
+Kirby is the bestselling author of two travel books and a regular columnist for The Globe and Mail.
+A multi-National Magazine Award winner, Kirkby has also had his writing appear in The New York Times, EnRoute, Huffington Post, Explore, and Canadian Geographic.
+He is also the winner of a prestigious Western Magazine Award, and his photography was selected by National Geographic as among “the most compelling adventure images of the decade.”